Booby-Boobs/boobs-ticker/tauri-app/README.md

 ## How to Use

 1. Launch the App: It sticks to the bottom of your screen.
 Always on top.
-2. Work: Watch your Energy drop with each keystroke or click.
+2. Work: Watch your HP drop with each keystroke or click.
-3. Recover: Stop interacting to let Energy recover.
+3. Recover: Stop interacting to let HP recover.
-4. Interact: Use buttons to adjust Energy manually.
+4. Interact: Use buttons to adjust HP manually.
-5. Burnout: When Energy reaches 0%, see the warning message and click links.
+5. Burnout: When HP reaches 0%, see the warning message and click links.

-### Configuration (Energy Economics)
+### Configuration (HP Economics)

 You can tweak the depreciation rates in src-tauri/src/lib.rs if your energy is cheaper/expensive.